Strange taste in the mouth

 - Sinus infections, allergies and excessive production of mucus in the throat can lead to post nasal drips.
 Due to the drainage of the mucus into the mouth, the taste in the mouth can become salty.

 - When the individual does not maintain proper oral hygiene, various diseases of the teeth and gums can exist due to bacterial infections.
+Our Oral Health Care Professionals provides the best Dental Health Care Tips for the every diseases.

 The basic reason behind having an acid taste in the mouth is Gastroesophageal reflux disease (GERD).
 With this disease, the acid of the stomach comes up to the esophagus and even to the mouth.
 One of the most significant symptoms of GERD is heartburn.
 This disease exists when the barrier between the esophagus and the stomach, the lower esophageal sphincter, does not function properly.
 Eventually, the taste of the mouth alters as well and the individual experiences an acidic taste.
 This condition also starts damaging the tooth enamel.